AlexanderGW/royal-game-of-ur/README.md

 * First player randomly selected
 * Pieces move around the board, through blue, up along red, then down into the green squares
 * Player moves one of their available pieces, based on dice roll (between 0-4)
-* Landing on a rosette (darker squares) grants another roll
+* Landing on a rosette (darker squares) grants another roll, maxiumum of three (3) per turn.
 * A player can attack opposing pieces within the red squares, resetting that piece back to square zero (0), unless opposing piece is on the rosette, in which they're protected from attack
 * To finish a piece; the roll must move (exactly) to square fifteen (15)
 * To win; a player must get all pieces to square fifteen (15)